tavaresgerson/adonisdocbr/src/docs/references/helpers.md

 string.truncate('This is a very long, maybe not that long title', 12, {
   completeWords: true,
 })
-// Output: This is a very...
+// Saída: This is a very...
 ```

 Você pode personalizar o sufixo usando a opção `suffix`.